jerrrywang/Dialectic/README.md

 # Dialectic

-Dialectic is a news application that I built for the 2019 Stanford TreeHacks Hacakthon, built in Swift, Python, and Go.
+Dialectic is a news application that I built for the 2019 Stanford TreeHacks Hacakthon, using Swift, Python, and Go.

 We set out to resolve echo chambers and political polarization by generating objective news content for current events.
 I developed an extractive text summarization algorithm to analyze the commonalities among various news articles from across the political spectrum for a particular event.
 We reasoned that if all news articles—regardless of political affiliation—said the same thing about a particular issue, then whatever they said most likely represents "objective" news content.